 - 2 tbsp olive oil

 - 3 garlic cloves peeled and minced

 - 3 carrots peeled and chopped

-- *two 25 oz. cans organic black beans or use kidney beans, with liquid
+- 50 ounces cooked black beans Typically two 25 oz. cans.
+You can also use kidney beans, with liquid

 - 28 ounces peeled tomatoes Typically one can.